stephaniesentosa/visualization/README.md

-Visualizations of various datasets from kaggle with the addition of setting it up to databases using SQLite3.
+Collecting, cleansing, processing, visualization of various datasets from kaggle with the addition of setting it up to databases using sqlite.